 13. Set Up a Christmas Photo Booth

 Photo booths make great activities at any Christmas party.
 Simply find an appropriate Holiday Background, make a few props, and set up a camera to get the party started.
-For additional ideas, visit our resource on Christmas photo booth props.

 14. Visit an Ice Bar